sunpy/sunpy/docs/tutorial/timeseries.rst

 .. note::

-    In this section and in :ref:`map_guide`, we will use the sample data included with sunpy.
+    In this section and in :ref:`sunpy-tutorial-maps`, we will use the sample data included with sunpy.
     These data are primarily useful for demonstration purposes or simple debugging.
     These files have names like ``sunpy.data.sample.EVE_TIMESERIES`` and ``sunpy.data.sample.GOES_XRS_TIMESERIES`` and are automatically downloaded to your computer as you need them.
     Once downloaded, these sample data files will be paths to their location on your computer.

-.. _creating-timeseries:
+.. _sunpy-tutorial-timeseries-creating-timeseries:

 Creating a TimeSeries
 =====================